midnight9902/Groq-Chat/README.md

 Make sure your computer is connected to the internet while running the chat assistant, as it requires access to the Groq API.

-For any questions or issues, please contact Aryan Govil at [aryan.govil@example.com](mailto:aryan.govil@example.com).